sleepingkit/myblog/_posts/2020-05-04-jekyll-setup.markdown

 > $ git init
 > $ git add remote origin `your_git_repo.git`
 4. Remove the `.gitignore` file
-5. Change the _config.yml file which is under your project root
+5. Change the `baseurl` and `url` in _config.yml file which is under your project root
 > baseurl: "/myblog" # the subpath of your site, e.g. /blog
 > url: "https://sleepingkit.github.io"</code> # the base hostname & protocol for your site, e.g. http://example.com
 6. Push all the things to your repository